randy-girard/mailr/README.markdown

 ### Requirements

-In _Rails 3_ all dependencies should be defined in file _<Rails.root>.Gemfile_.
+In _Rails 3_ all dependencies should be defined in file _Gemfile_.
 All needed gems can be installed using bundler.

 ### Installation procedure

 * Checkout the source code.

-* If you need to override some of the default constants used in the application take a look at config/default_site.rb.
+* If you need to override some of the default constants used in the application take a look at _config/default_site.rb_.
 Then create config/site.rb that contains only the keys which you want to override.
-Example content of config/site.rb is:
+Example content of _config/site.rb_ is:

 ```ruby
 module CDF